It’s time for the 14th edition of Meet the Contrado Artists: Intricate Illustrations.

 From that point, she will colour test with a basic design and then once she has that, she begins creating collages to use as patterns.
 A lot of Amy’s inspiration comes from her favourite designer, Haider Ackerman, often looking at his collection archive for textile inspiration.
 She says she always finds inspiration in Lord Frederick Leighton’s artwork.
 How he would be able to produce realistic paintings and capture a mood forever amazes her.

 We have a number of incredible illustrators within our #ContradoCreatives community.
 They bring their illustrations to life in our curated marketplace.
 Browse through these designs, among many others and let us know what you think.
 We are always looking out for new talent.
-If you want to partner with us, get in touch – we’d love to talk to you.
+If you want to partner with us, sign up and sell your own designs on Contrado – we’d love to talk to you.